mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 # Go

 This article is the first in a multi-part series on the Go programming language.
-This article provides an overview of the language and a quick start guide.
+It provides an overview of the language and a quick start guide.
 Future articles will cover Go syntax in depth, tooling, builtins, concurrency, solutions to common tasks, reflection, modules, testing, and the future of Go.

 ## Overview